iAgentNTU/iAgentNTU.github.io/_people/Po-Han_Chen.md

 Hi, I'm Brian.
 I started pursuing my master degree in fall, 2014.
 I have two years working experience as BIOS engineer during 2011 to 2013.
 After that, I worked several short-term intern in different tech-company.

-I'm focusing on internet of things.
-Using wearable devices for analyzing quality and performance of athlete.
-I hope these kind of technology can reduce the loading of coach and increase the efficiency of training.
+I'm focusing on Internet of Things.
+I'm using wearable devices for analyzing quality and performance of the athlete.
+Many athletes, coaches, and support staff are taking science approach to both designing and monitoring training programs.I hope these kinds of technology can reduce the loading of coaches and increase the efficiency of training.